A Lightning-Fast Aerial Attack And Hard-Nosed Defense Has Rocklin Football In Contention For Serious Sac-Joaquin Section Success •

 Kent has offers from BYU and Army, and is deeply committed to playing a collegiate career with a military service academy football program.

-“Nathan creates problems for any defense,” Coach Kenny said.
+“Nathan creates problems for any defense,” Coach Kenney said.
 “His speed is off the charts and he is pretty special in practice.”